CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-11-28-enhanced-weighted-random-graph-continuos-weights.md

 \frac{\partial F}{\partial \theta_i} = \prod_{i<j} \frac{1}{(\theta_i + \theta_j)}
 \end{equation}

-In general we want to find the $\theta_i$ parameters by numerical optimization.
+In general we want to find the $$\theta_i$$ parameters by numerical optimization.
 There are two ways to tackle this problem.
-The maximum likelihood principle requires to look for the partial derivatives of $\log P(\theta)$ with respect to $\theta$ to vanish.
+The maximum likelihood principle requires to look for the partial derivatives of $$\log P(\theta)$$ with respect to $$\theta$$ to vanish.
 The log-likelihood of the model is taken by the log of the probability of the model, hence:

 \begin{equation}
 \log P(W) = \sum \limits_{i<j} \log(\theta_i+\theta_j) + w_{ij}(\theta_i+\theta_j) + (\theta_i + \theta_j)